mrbrist/repaste/readme.md

 $ npm run build
 ```

-Builds the app for macOS, Linux, and Windows, using [electron-packager](https://github.com/electron-userland/electron-packager).
+Builds the app for macOS and Windows, using [electron-packager](https://github.com/electron-userland/electron-packager).

 ## License